Chorbat Valley: History

 According to Rohit Vohra, the original settlers of the area were Brog-pa Dards.
-Above the present day Turtuk stand the ruins of a large fortress built they built.
+Above the present-day Turtuk stand the ruins of a large fortress built by them.
 Tradition holds that the Brog-pa Dards were Buddhist and lived under a constant danger of attack from the north, until two warriors from the 'west' called Chulli and Yandrung overran them.
 The Brog-pas are said to have fled and settled in the Hanu valley.
-The present day residents of Turtuk are divided into 'Chulli-pa' and 'Yandrung-pa', claiming descent from Chulli and Yandrung.
+The present-day residents of Turtuk are divided into 'Chulli-pa' and 'Yandrung-pa', claiming descent from Chulli and Yandrung.
+The area is said to have been originally settled by people from Ladakh.
+At present, the people display a mix of Ladakhi and Balti influences.

 Later, in the 16th–17th centuries, Islamic missionaries came to the area.
 Traditions narrate the visits of 'Amir Kabir' (possibly Mir Sayyid Ali Hamadani) and Sayyid Nur Baksh, who defeated the Buddhist lamas in debate and converted the people to Islam.

 A Yabghu (Tibetan spelling: Yagbo) family controlled Khaplu from some uncertain date (c.
 850 according to tradition).
 In the 18th century, the Chorbat area was given by its ruler, Yabgo Yahya Khan of Khaplu to his son Yagbo Nasir Khan, who came to live in Turtuk.
 The present headman of Turtuk traces his descent from him.

 Modern history

-In the last three centuries, the Chorbat area alternately came under the control of Khaplu and Ladakh.
+The Chorbat area, during the last three centuries, continuously changed hands between the rulers of Skardu, Khaplu and Ladakh, before coming under the suzerainty of Dogra Kingdom in the mid-19th century.
 Between 1834 and 1840, the Dogra general Zorawar Singh conquered both Ladakh and Baltistan and made them part of the Sikh Empire.
 Under the Treaty of Amritsar, the areas were transferred to Maharaja Gulab Singh to form part of the new princely state of Jammu and Kashmir under the suzerainty of the British.
 Baltistan was at first administered as a wazarat with 15 ilaqas, with Chorbat being one of them.
-Later, Ladakh and Baltistan formed a joint wazarat whose capital alternated between Leh and Skardu for six months each year.
+Later, Ladakh and Baltistan formed a joint Ladakh Wazarat whose capital alternated between Leh and Skardu for six months each year.

-The Chorbat area, during the last three centuries, continuously changed hands between the rulers of Skardo, Khapalu and Ladakh, before coming under the suzerainty of Dogra Kingdom in the mid-19th century.